gabric098/address-book/readme.md

 # Address Book application
 ## An angular addressbook application which use localstorage as persistence layer

-The following instructions assume you have already **node**, **npm** and **bower** installed globally.
+The following instructions assume you have already **node** and **npm** installed globally.
 During development I've been using the following versions
 ```
 node v5.4.1
 npm 3.3.12
-bower 1.7.7
 ```

 ### Installation:
-Install first npm and bower modules:
+Install first npm  modules:
 ```
 sudo npm install
-bower install
 ```

 ### Run in dev mode: